 Weight

-To learn more about fastpacks that can easily carry any sleeping bag in this guide, you can check out our Best Fastpacking Packs guide.
+To learn more about fastpacks that can easily carry any of the sleeping bags included in this guide, you can check out our Best Fastpacking Packs guide.
+To learn more about weight considerations in an entire fastpacking kit, you can check out our Best Ultralight Backpacking Gear guide.

 Warmth

 That left us mostly with pretty expensive bags, such as the insanely warm Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree.
-Lighter bags, by default, use the highest-quality down, which is one reason they are more costly than heavier bags.
+Sleeping bags with great warmth-to-weight ratios, by default, use the highest-quality down, which is one reason they are more costly than heavier bags.
 Exceptions to this rule are the budget options we found, such as the Outdoor Vitals StormLoft Down TopQuilt 15.
 This quilt utilizes mid-grade down and ultralight shell materials with minimal features and the simplest design.
-It’s also pretty warm for what it is.
+It’s pretty warm for what it is.

-We also tested a handful of warmer-weather bags, like the 35-degree Western Mountaineering HighLite and the 30-degree Sea to Summit Spark Down Sleeping Bag – 30F, for situations where you don’t need a 20-degree bag to stay warm and want to save some weight in your pack.
+We also tested a handful of warmer-weather bags, like the 35F Western Mountaineering HighLite and the 30F Sea to Summit Spark Down Sleeping Bag – 30F, for situations where you don’t need a 20F bag to stay warm and want to save some weight in your pack.

 Insulation Material

-A greater amount of synthetic insulation is generally required to achieve the same warmth as a high-grade downfill, so we didn’t test any synthetic sleeping bags.
+A greater amount of synthetic insulation is generally required to achieve the same warmth as a high-grade down fill, so we didn’t test any synthetic sleeping bags.
 Synthetic insulation also doesn’t pack down quite as small as down and doesn’t spring back from compression as well, meaning it has a shorter lifespan.
-We recommend down sleeping bags over synthetic ones for nearly any fastpacking situation in dry climates.
+We recommend down sleeping bags, including our favorite, the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, over synthetic ones for nearly any fastpacking situation in drier climates.

 Down Fill Power or Loft

-Fill power measures the “poofiness” or lofting ability of goose or duck down, which is one of the primary insulation materials in sleeping bags.
+Fill power measures the “poofiness” or “floofiness” — depending on which iRunFar tester you talk to — or lofting ability of goose or duck down, which are the primary insulation materials in sleeping bags.
 Lofting is the capability of down clusters to trap air.
 The higher the grade of down, the loftier it will be, and the more air — and thus body heat — it will trap.

-Fill power is measured by placing 30 grams — or about one ounce — of down in a plexiglass cylinder and then adding weight.
-Higher grades of down compress less under the weight than lower grades.
+Fill power is measured by placing 30 grams — or about 1 ounce — of down in a plexiglass cylinder and then compressed.
+Higher grades of down continue to fill higher volumes than lower grades.

 Responsible Down Standard (RDS) Certification